 Cancelling cancel culture

 Long-standing disparities have been brought to light as a result of dealing with COVID-19.
 These include racial and socioeconomic inequalities that contribute to unacceptably bad health outcomes.
 Cancel culture’s reliance on the desires and wills of the people implies that if we speak independently, we will not be able to move ahead collectively.
 We need to redefine the parameters of harm, since being offended should never be a cause to restrict people’s freedom of speech.
-We also need to do more to comprehend the knowledge and perspectives that lead to different viewpoints on freedom, rights, and responsibilities.
+To do more to comprehend the knowledge and perspectives that lead to different viewpoints on freedom, rights, and responsibilities.
 We need to be able to make mistakes and apologise, as well as instil respect, tolerance, and forgiveness.

 It’s essential to keep in mind that individuals behave differently even when they’re online.
 At the same time, social media may give anonymity and prominence, which can be a complicated atmosphere.
 We shouldn’t deduce broad themes from online behaviour unless that setting is replicated in real life.
 It is also worth remembering that context is always significant, and we shouldn’t rush to judgment.
 When we can disagree respectfully, society benefits.